 - In How to Train Your Dragon, just about every time Hiccup flies on Toothless, there is swelling, excited music on the soundtrack and both characters look absolutely exhilarated.
 Hiccup does indeed go "Woo!" at one point and pumps his arms in the air.

-- Quasimodo from Disney's The Hunchback of Notre Dame encourages a young, tremulous bird to take its first flight.
+- The Hunchback of Notre Dame: Quasimodo encourages a young, tremulous bird to take its first flight.
 When the bird discovers that it can indeed remain airborne, it's ecstatic and goes soaring off to join other birds in riding the wind.
 This scene demonstrates that Quasimodo is kindly and compassionate, and contrasts the bird's freedom in the skies with Quasimodo's effective imprisonment in the cathedral's belltower.

 - Near the end of The Iron Giant, the titular robot enables its jet thrusters for the first time to fly away with Hogarth, who is amazed that he can fly.